Shreya-bidare/English---Kannada-language-translator/README.md

 The model is trained on a parallel English–Kannada corpus, where each English sentence is aligned with its corresponding Kannada translation.

 Dataset Processing Steps:
-Text normalization (lowercasing, punctuation cleaning) Tokenization of English and Kannada text
+Text normalization (lowercasing, punctuation cleaning), Tokenization of English and Kannada text,
-Vocabulary creation for both source and target languages Conversion of text to integer sequences
+Vocabulary creation for both source and target languages, Conversion of text to integer sequences,
-Padding sequences to fixed length
+Padding sequences to fixed length,
-Train–validation split for performance evaluation
+Train–validation split for performance evaluation,
 The preprocessing ensures proper handling of linguistic differences between English (SVO structure) and Kannada (SOV structure).

 Model Architecture